The American Alligator

 Male alligators average 10 to 15 feet in length and weigh between 500 and 1,000 pounds.
 Females are smaller, averaging 8 to 10 feet in length.

 Alligators have 50 years in the wild, although the average lifespan is closer to 30 years.

 They reach sexual maturity by 12 years of age.
 The mating season occurs in the spring, and females build nests of vegetation to lay their eggs in.

 Females can lay up to 90 eggs per nest, but only a small percentage of hatchlings will survive to adulthood.
 Hatchlings are about a foot long and weigh only a few ounces.

 Alligators are carnivores with a diet that consists mostly of fish.
 They will also eat turtles, snakes, small mammals, and carrion.

 Alligators are found in swamps, marshes, freshwater lakes, and rivers throughout the southeastern United States.

-They are able to regulate their body temperature by basking in the sun or soaking in water.
+They can regulate their body temperature by basking in the sun or soaking in water.
 This allows them to be active year-round, even in cold weather.

 5. Hunting Habits

 Alligators use a technique called “still hunting” to ambush prey.
 They will lie motionless in the water with only their eyes and nostrils poking above the surface.
 When an unsuspecting animal comes close, the alligator will strike with lightning speed, grabbing the animal in its powerful jaws.